 Where is this development located?

 The development is located on 25 John XXIII Avenue, Mount Claremont.

 What is proposed?

 The proposal can be summarised as follows:

 Why has the City allowed this application to be proposed?

 The City cannot refuse to accept an application for assessment.
-The City must follow the correct assessment process and will access the application according to the planning process, make a recommendation with the final decision made by the Metro Inner-North Development Assessment Panel.
+The City must follow the correct assessment process and will assess the application according to the planning process, make a recommendation with the final decision made by the Metro Inner North Joint Development Assessment Panel.

 What is the City’s view of this application – will it be supported?

 The City follows a process for each Development Application received.
-The application must be assessed according to the provisions of the City's Local Planning Scheme, advice will be sought on design quality and the consultation submissions will be considered prior to the City forming a view on this application.
+The application must be assessed according to the provisions of the Local Planning Scheme No.3, external referrals will be made, advice will be sought on design quality and the consultation submissions will be considered prior to the City forming a view on this application.

-A recommendation is then presented to the Metro Inner North Joint Development Assessment Panel (DAP), who is the final decision maker.
-The Council have the opportunity to consider the recommendation made to the DAP, but not alter it.
+A recommendation is then presented to the Metro Inner North Joint Development Assessment Panel who is the final decision maker.

 How long would any approval be valid for?